Sports + Fitness

 Proceeds will go to the Cancer Council Queensland.
 More than A$600,000 has been raised for the charity over the last decade.

-Best mates Chris Evans and Antony Sedman, who only took up running last year, will compete in more than 30 endurance events in 2016.
+Best mates Chris Evans and Antony Sedman, who only took up running in 2015, competed in more than 30 endurance events in 2016.